+44 (0)113 34 33613

 Professor Blaszczyk is particularly keen on doing history for the general public, collaborating with museums and industry, and working to advance teaching methods.

-* Principal Investigator for a four-year research project, 'Future Perfect: Ernest Dichter and Consumer Society in Europe and North America', funded by the European Commission, 2014-2018.
+* Principal Investigator for a four-year research project, 'Future Perfect: Ernest Dichter and Consumer Society in Europe and North America', funded by the Marie Curie People Programme of the European Commission, 2014-2018.
 The project will lead to the first cultural biography of Ernest Dichter, the father of motivational research and a significant player in transatlantic consumer culture of the post World War II era.

-* Principal Investigator for a two-year research project, 'Rethinking Textiles', with Dr Barbara Hahn of Texas Tech University USA, funded by the European Commission, 2014-2016.
+* Principal Investigator for a two-year research project, 'Rethinking Textiles', with Dr Barbara Hahn of Texas Tech University USA, funded by the Marie Curie People Programme of the European Commission, 2014-2016.
 Dr Hahn is in residence in the School of History as the Marie Curie Incoming International Fellow, conducting new research on the British textile industry during the Industrial Revolution.

 * Collaborator with Professor David Raizman of Drexel University USA on 'The Canon and Beyond: Teaching the History of Modern Design', a summer institute for college and university teachers funded by the National Endowment for the Humanities USA for 2015.